kalnir/DJI-MobileSDK-Vision-Android/README.md

 If you would like to use an iOS device instead, checkout [this](https://github.com/SamuelWangDJI/dji-mobilesdk-vision) repository.

+This repository uses the binaries provided by OpenCV for Android as well as the Aruco module from OpenCV contrib.
+You can find the license and code for OpenCV [here](https://github.com/opencv/opencv) and the OpenCV Contrib modules [here](https://github.com/opencv/opencv_contrib).

 ## Getting Started
 ### Clone the Project
 Clone the project from this git repository.